guguji666666/GJS-MDC-Tips/Recommendation investigation/Access to storage accounts with firewall and virtual network configurations should be restricted.md

 ## Symptom: Azure databricks storage accounts could not exempted from the recommendation
+When we create a Azure Databricks workspace, by design it will automatically create Databricks Managed resource Group.
+The managed resource group must exist as this is where your cluster(s) will be created.
+To ensure that nothing breaks them, they are placed in a separate resource group (managed resource group) that has a super lock on it so you cannot modify anything in it.

 ## Below would be the information required before reaching microsoft support
 ### Use ARG - Resource Graph Explorer
 #### 1. Navigate to Azure portal, and search `Resource Graph Explorer` on the top
 ![image](https://user-images.githubusercontent.com/96930989/210159757-b875ba41-6946-4ee7-a604-92183cf9f58b.png)